- Pneumococcal disease is a bacterial infection occurring worldwide acquired through direct contact with respiratory

 - If earlier protection is needed for travel, the first 3 doses may be given as soon as 4 weeks apart.
 Different regimens apply if vaccination was started late.

-- Adults 19 years or older who are immunocompromised and all adults 65 years and older: 1 dose
+- Adults aged 19-64 years who are immunocompromised: 1 dose

 Booster doses of Prevnar 13 are not needed.